mowlc/real-estate-scraper/README.md

-accessToken - Inital access token for oAuth, can also be empty because new one is generated upon registration interval = 15 - Interval on which the script executes (between 15 and 30 minutes is optimal) receiver_email - List of email addresses on which to send email url_bolha  - URL of selection on bolha.com url_nepremicnine - URL of selection on nepremicnine.net
+accessToken - Inital access token for oAuth, can also be empty because new one is generated upon registration interval = 15 - Interval on which the script executes (between 15 and 30 minutes is optimal) receiver_email - List of email addresses on which to send email url_bolha  - list of URLs of selection on bolha.com url_nepremicnine - list of URLs of selection on nepremicnine.net
 ```
 You can get desired URL's from chosen site(bolha, nepremicnine.net) by configuring search paramteres on the site and then copying the URL in to configuration file.